 Since the birth of the modern Olympic Games in 1894, the event has grown from a mere 24 countries to over 200.
 As you might have guessed, the linguistic challenges involved are tremendous.
-The Games are in full swing in Rio de Janeiro right now.
-To celebrate, here are 7 fun facts and interesting stories about translation at the 2016 Olympics.
+Preparations are underway for the 2018 Winter Olympic Games in Pyeongchang, South Korea.
+To celebrate, here are seven fun facts and interesting stories about translation at the Olympics.
 Enjoy!

-The 2016 Games Have 3 Official Languages: English, French and Portuguese
+The 2018 Games Have 3 Official Languages: English, French and Korean

 The Olympics always have two official languages: English and French.
-Other official languages are assigned based on the languages spoken in the host country.
-This year, that’s Portuguese, a Romance language with 215 million native speakers and the only official language of Brazil.
+The others are assigned based on the languages spoken in the host country.
+This time around, that’s Korean.

 This Year, As Always, the French Are Watching

-Rio De Janeiro Sought Out 8,000 Volunteers for Translation at the Olympics
+South Korea Sought Out 2,100 Volunteers for Translation at the Olympics

-Translation at the Olympics is always a huge concern, and this year was no different.
-In preparation for the 2016 Olympic Games, Rio de Janeiro sought out 8,000 volunteers with language skills to act as interpreters and translators for athletes, delegates and the press.
+Although the winter Olympics are smaller than the summer Olympics, translation remains a top concern.
+This year is no different.
+In preparation for the 2018 Olympic Games, South Korea sought out 2,100 volunteers with language skills to act as interpreters and translators for athletes, delegates, and the press.

 Enjoy the games!